Permabond 2050 semi-flexible cyanoacrylate 85D fast adhesive 20g

 • Bonding flexible substrates such as rubber, neoprene or vulcanised silicone

-• Repair of footwear, sports equipment and leather goods
+• Footwear and technical leather goods industry

 How to use it